EliezerAmbion/flutter_recipe_app/README.md

 As a developer, I am currently in the process of learning this architecture, and this app was built as part of that learning process.

 To speed up the development process, I decided to use a static backend (API) that I downloaded from Google.
-This allowed me to focus on building the application and learning the MVC architecture.
+This allowed me to focus on building the application and learning the MVC architecture (Still Learning).

 ### Functionality